 Schaumburg Auto & Home Insurance Bundle

 Should you bundle your auto and home insurance policies?
-What is the best way to get the savings from bundling?
+What is the best way to get savings from bundling?
 Are there risks to bundling?
 These are all questions that insurance agents get every day.
-Studies have shown that bundling, purchasing one or more insurance policies from the same company, leads more consumers to be more satisfied with their insurance coverage.
+Studies have shown that bundling, purchasing one or more insurance policies from the same company, lead more consumers to be more satisfied with their insurance coverage.
 You may be paying more if you don’t have an auto and home bundle, as much as 10%-15% more than if you were to bundle.

 Benefits of Bundling Auto & Home Insurance

 R.C.
 Keller & Company will show you the benefits of bundling your insurance policies with one insurance company.
 You will see the following benefits right off the bat:

 - Discounted premiums (called multi-policy discount), this discount can be up to 15% off a standalone policy.

 - The convenience of a single monthly premium and only one renewal every year.